 What are the best social media marketing agencies?

-The best social media marketing agencies provide targeted insight and guidance on how to maximize engagement on social channels with posts and ads.
-Given this baseline, the best social media marketing agencies are Lyfe Marketing, Bearly Marketing, Social High Rise, 99 Social, Hibu, and Hootsuite.
-Get the complete breakdown of the best social media agencies for small businesses.
+The best social media marketing agencies provide targeted insight and guidance on maximizing engagement on social media channels with posts and ads.
+Given this baseline, we recommend you consider Lyfe Marketing or Hibu as your all-in-one solution for social media marketing and advertising.
+For more options, get the complete breakdown of the best social media agencies for small businesses.

 How much does Facebook advertising cost?

-Facebook advertising is a type of PPC advertising where businesses are charged based on when users interact with an ad.
-The average overall CPC for Facebook ads is $1.86.
+Facebook advertising is a type of pay-per-click (PPC) advertising where businesses are charged based on when users interact with an ad.
+The average cost-per-click to advertise your business on Facebook is $1.86.
 Facebook currently has a minimum daily ad spend of $5 for ads based on clicks, likes, video views, and post engagements and $1 for impression-based ads.
-Learn more about Facebook advertising costs.
+Get more details in our breakdown of Facebook advertising costs.

-It’s not easy to use social media for business effectively.
-It’s not only time-consuming, but it also requires a good deal of SMM know-how.
+Using social media effectively is time-consuming and requires a good deal of expertise.
 Leave your social media to the experts at a social media marketing agency, such as Hibu.
-With Hibu, social media pros will build and grow your social presence for the best social return on investment (ROI).
-Get your free Hibu quote today.
+Hibu’s social media experts will build and grow your social presence and maximize your return on investment.
+Request your free Hibu quote and consultation today.